 During service, Chef sent me a plate of house made charcuterie to try.
 This included one of my favorites, pate grand-mere, a country pate of pork, liver, and nuts I was looking forward to learning.
 During a lull in service, chef pulled me aside and we agreed that I would come in two evenings after school, and a full day on the weekend for the next three months or so.
 That meant 8 hours Tuesday and Wednesday after school and 12 hours on Saturday.
 For me going to school full time and externing 28 hours a week was often really taxing, but was just enough to be really involved in the restaurant without affecting my performance at school.

 During my externship, I prepped a LOT of vegetables.
 It was summertime, and crates of fresh produce would arrive daily.
 There would always be more broccoli rabe to be trimmed, asparagus to be peeled, and baby turnips, radishes, Thumbelina carrots to be peeled and shaped, and herbs to be picked.
 Sometimes line cooks would run out of items during service and I would drop what I was doing to help them.
-All the chefs were supportive and patiently corrected me when I wasn’t getting it quite right.
+All the chefs were supportive and patient.
+A quiet, “What are you doing there, Chef?” was code for “That’s not quite right,” and they would simply demonstrate for me again.
 Gradually I was allowed to take on new tasks – rolling potato dauphines, prepping ratatouille, blanching vegetables, poaching eggs, making gazpacho, and flavored oils.
 Occasionally Chef would just give me a recipe to test, like pissalidiere dough, or squid ink pasta.

 I also spent a lot of time helping the garde manger station execute service.
 They had a rotating door of externs, but all the cooks were really warm, and made me feel welcome whenever I was there.
 After about a month, I knew all the dishes and became more and more involved in service.
 I started to get the hang of producing consistent plates, shucking oysters under pressure, and listening to the expediter and sous chef to call orders.
 Toward the end of service, I would find myself working the station alone as the others made their prep lists for the next day.
 As an extern, it was the perfect place to reinforce basic skills like knife work, speed, and consistency, and get exposure to working service at a restaurant that does a considerable amount of volume while making an effort to maintain a high level.
 As I neared graduation, I was offered an entry level position there.